 Internal decorations

 Repair category 1

-Notes No immediate action or repair needed.
+Notes The property is in reasonable decorative order.

 Cellars

 Repair category N/A

-Notes Not applicable.1
+Notes

 Electricity

-Repair category 2
+Repair category 1

 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.